helium/HIP/0000-change-iot-hotspot-assertion-fees.md

 ## Detailed Explanation:
 ### Method of Payment
 This HIP proposes that Location Assert Fees be paid using IOT tokens instead of DC.
-The change will be effected by modifying the relevant code within the Helium network core implementation.
+The change will be affected by modifying the relevant code within the Helium network core implementation.
 This modification will ensure that only IOT tokens are accepted for Location Assert Fees.

 Data credits will not be utilized in this process.
 Instead, a straight burn of IOT tokens will be implemented.